Swellendam Local Municipality elections: September 2007 floor crossing

 The final floor-crossing period occurred on 1–15 September 2007; floor-crossing was subsequently abolished in 2008 by the Fifteenth Amendment of the Constitution.
 In the Swellendam council, one councillor from the African National Congress crossed to the Independent Democrats.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 In a by-election held on 24 July 2019, the DA managed to win a ward from the ANC.

 The council was reconfigured as seen below:

 The local council sends one representative, a member of the Democratic Alliance, to the council of the Overberg District Municipality.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

+In a by-election in ward 2, held on 22 March 2023 after the previous DA councillor was expelled, the ANC narrowly won the seat.
+The Patriotic Alliance (PA) increased its share from less than 1% in 2021 to 31%, finishing second, and taking votes from both the DA (49% to 30%) and ANC (48% to 37%).